Every brother is a gift given by God to the brotherhood.

 “Therefore in the love that is God, I beg all my brothers,” says St Francis, “those who preach, pray, or work, cleric or lay, to strive to humble themselves in everything.”

-In our Custody some exercise their minority as priests, others as teachers or catechists, as advocates for asylum seekers and prisoners, in spiritual accompaniment and counselling, in caring for our elderly and sick brothers or in the daily domestic and administrative works in our fraternities.
+In Great Britain some exercise their minority as priests, others as teachers or catechists, as advocates for asylum seekers and prisoners, in spiritual accompaniment and counselling, in caring for our elderly and sick brothers or in the daily domestic and administrative works in our fraternities.
 But we are all Friars Minor.

 Our General Constitutions helpfully state that: